Guillaume-Docquier/tf-neural-network-tutorial/README.md

 Once you have completed the code, run ``main.js``!
 If you did it right, you should see the training start.
 You can expect the training to take less than a minute an achieve over 90% accuracy.
+You can then run ``test.js`` to see what your network predicted for 10 images.

 The solutions follows the same files/folders structure as the exercises, but with all the code completed.